 This is about some software developement I did for the Nord modular G2 synthesizer.
-I am still working on this project, I created these pages to give some info about the project and to provide links to the software.
+I am not working on this project anymore, but I will keep this website up for a while.

 The Nord G2 is a virtual modular synthesizer, this means that it’s basically a computer.
 On the anolog modular synthesizers you make “patches” by connecting sound processing modules by cables, on the G2, this is done by editing software on a host computer.
 It communicates with the G2 using a USB connection.
 One of the nice things about the G2 is that you don’t need the host computer all of the time, you can store patches on the machine and use it on it’s own.